terryoy/cabin/_posts/2007-04-18-《The 100-mile Walk: A Father And Son on a Quest to Find the Essence of Leadership》.md

 ---
  layout: post
- title: 《The 100-mile Walk: A Father And Son on a Quest to Find the Essence of Leadership》
+ title: 《The 100-mile Walk：A Father And Son on a Quest to Find the Essence of Leadership》
  date: 2007-04-18 23:11
  tags: 旧博客存档
- ref_id: 1536954871779
+ refid: 1536954871779
 ---

 ![《The 100-mile Walk: A Father And Son on a Quest to Find the Essence of Leadership》 - terryoy - terryoy的博客](http://images.amazon.com/images/P/081440863X.01._SCLZZZZZZZ_.jpg)